sharikul/Zynamo/README.md

 ```php
 echo 'Hello, my name is '.$myArray['name'].'.
 I am '.$myArray['age'].' years old from '.$myArray['location'].'!';
 ```

+### Some tips on how to use this feature
+Whilst you are allowed to interpolate anything, including functions, if you are someone who provides parameters in single quotes, you can run into issues with PHP after Zynamo has compiled your code.
+If providing parameters to functions within interpolation brackets, always make use of **double quotes**!

+If you'll need to provide square brackets that should be displayed as normal in single quotation texts, always escape the opening bracket `{` by `\{`, and Zynamo will ignore it.

 ## `unless` blocks
 Unique to Zynamo PHP, you can also write code within an `unless` block.
 The structure is the same as other language structures such as the `if` structure.